absurdity

 The book

-Works from absurdity are funny, unsettling and encourage discussion.
-Works are available across all mediums and scales.
+Works from absurdity are available across all mediums and scales.
 Individual works start from €700 unframed.

 Enquire about a workFor galleries and curators